sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 ## Conclusion

 In this post I showed you how proving a theorem on a more general formulation of a problem often turns out to be easier than doing it for a specific case.
 In this particular case you may argue that the specific case could have been defined in terms of `splitAt`, `swap` and `join` _and you'd be correct_.
 However, I simply didn't spot that at the time.
-It was only by thinking about what the general pattern of permutation was that allowed me to see that these functions even should be used.
+It was only by thinking about the general pattern of permutation that I was able to see that these functions should even be used.

 One is likely to generalise a program once a specific solution is found, but proving things on general programs is often easier.
-Given this is true it makes sense to do the work, up-front, of generalising when programming in a language like Agda.
+Assuming this is true it makes sense to do the work of generalising up-front.